constgen/neutrino-preset-koa/README.md

 If you want to completely disable the launcher you need to explicitly set the option to `false`

 ```js
 ['neutrino-preset-koa', {
    server: false
 }]
 ```

 This turns your application into a regular Node.js application and disables all advantages of this preset.
 You will have to call `listen()` on `Koa` instance by yourself if you need to start a server.

 Disabling the launcher not for debugging purposes is not recommended.
 Probably you might need [@neutrinojs/node](https://www.npmjs.com/package/@neutrinojs/node) instead in this case.

 ### Port

-There are multiple ways to customize an HTTP port of your application server.
+There are multiple ways to customize the HTTP port of your application server.

 You can configure a **default** port of the server in options using `server.port` property in the [preset options](#preset-options).
 For example:

 ```js
 ['neutrino-preset-koa', {